SerenityOS/serenity/Documentation/NetworkBoot.md

 ### Troubleshooting

 - Issues with DHCP or TFTP usually require sniffing packets on the network to figure out.
 - TFTP is a slow protocol, transferring the QEMU disk image (~ 200 MiB) will take some time.
-Consider setting up a FTP or HTTP server for faster downloading of SerenityOS artefacts if your bootloader supports it.
+Consider setting up an FTP or HTTP server for faster downloading of SerenityOS artifacts if your bootloader supports it.
 - Remember that SerenityOS has not been extensively tested on physical hardware.
 - Some BIOS implementations of PXE are buggy or some machines may not have a PXE boot option at all in which case you could try using [iPXE](https://ipxe.org/).
 - Virtual machines can also be booted over the network.
 Cheat notes for QEMU on Linux, assuming `br0` is already set up: